ibuybooks/generative-energy/README.md

   <br>

-  >*Energy is the Only Life, and is from the Body...
-Energy is Eternal Delight.*
+  >*"Energy is the Only Life, and is from the Body...
+Energy is Eternal Delight."*
   >
   > — William Blake
 </div>